-Under the German healthcare system, if you’re a resident living and working the Germany, you may be eligible for state healthcare in Germany, provided you are registered with state health insurance in Germany.
-Otherwise you must typically be covered by private health insurance in Germany.
+Under the German healthcare system, if you are a resident living and working in Germany, you may be eligible for state healthcare in Germany, provided you are registered with state health insurance in Germany.
+Otherwise you will typically need to take out private health insurance.

-This guide explains how to access the German healthcare system, and includes the following sections:
+This helpful guide explains how to access the German healthcare system, and includes the following sections:

 - Hospitals in Germany